Situations could arise where you may need to reassign WordPress post authors.

 (Posts – Post Author)

 If you want to change the author name displayed on all your posts to something else, all you have to do is change your nickname (public display name) in your User Profile section.
 (Note: the method below will change the author name displayed all of your posts)

-You can access your Profile screen using various methods:
+You can get to the Profile screen using various methods:

-#1 – Log into the WP Admin section and click on Users > All Users …
+#1 – Log into your Admin dashboard and click on Users > All Users …

 Place your mouse over your profile name and click the ‘Edit’ link …

-#2 – You can also click on Users > Your Profile in the Dashboard menu …
+#2 – You can also log into the WP Admin dashboard and click on Users > Your Profile …

 (Users – Your Profile)

-#3 – You can also click on the ‘Howdy, Your Site Name’ tab on the top right-hand corner of your dashboard screen and select Edit My Profile …
+#3 – You can also click on the ‘Howdy, Your Site Name’ tab on the top right-hand corner of your dashboard toolbar and select Edit My Profile …

-Any of the above methods will bring you to the Profile area …
+All of the above methods will bring you to the User Profile area …

 Update your settings …